Salty fans, hot Yankees greet Astros in return to Bronx

 The Yankees counterpunched in the bottom of the first, getting three runs during a 31-pitch inning by Zack Greinke.
 Stanton hit a towering two-run homer off a 71.7 mph curve — the slowest pitch he's homered against in his career — as the first five New York batters reached.

 Stanton added a 117.4 mph double in the fifth and had singles in the sixth and eighth innings, stretching his hitting streak to 10 games.
-He drove in three and lifted his average to .297.
+He drove in three and lifted his average to .297 as the Yankees extended a winning streak to four for the first time this year.

 Greinke was pulled after allowing three runs, three hits and four walks in four innings.
 It was his first game with four free passes since Game 4 of the 2019 ALCS at Yankee Stadium.
 He struck out four.